MBoemo/DNAscent/docs/source/base.rst

 Overview
 --------

 DNAscent is software designed to detect the modified bases BrdU and EdU in Oxford Nanopore reads.
 In an experimental setup where BrdU and EdU are incorporated into nascent DNA by replication forks, this software can be used to answer questions that were traditionally answered by DNA fibre analysis.
+DNAscent can also call the genomic positions of stalled and stressed replication forks for use as a replication stress assay.

 At present, the only Oxford Nanopore flow cells supported by DNAscent are R9.4.1.
 The Flongle, MinION, GridION, and PromethION platforms are all supported.